Jese310S/CA-Workbook/README.md

 # Q3
 #### Define the features of the following technologies that are essential in terms of the development of the internet:
 - **TCP**: TCP stands for Transmission Control Protocol.
-TCP is a connection-oriented protocol.
-This means a connection is established and maintained until the application programs at each end have finished exchanging messages.
-It determines how to break application data into packets, which networks can deliver and send to.
-It then accepts packets from the network layer and manages flow control.
-TCP works with the Internet Protocol, which defines how computers send packets of data to each other.
-Together, TCP and IP are the basic rules defining the Internet.
+With TCP protocol a connection is established from both ends.
+This connection is maintained until the entire message is recieved at it destination IP.
+The TCP is similar to a GPS system in a sense,  they are both in control of the route that is taken to get to the destination.
+The TCP will break the packet data into packets.
+It will then send the packets of data to the same destination but it may use diferent routes to get there.
+The TCP waits until all data packets have arrived at the destination, then it assembles the data in a file ready for the application to recieve.
 - **HTTP**:  HTTP (Hypertext Transfer Protocol) is the set of rules for transferring files, such as text, graphic images and sound.
-It was developed by Tim Berners-Lee and his team between 1989-1991.
-In 1989, while he was working at CERN, Tim Berners-Lee wrote a proposal to build a hypertext system over the Internet.
-Initially calling it the _Mesh_, it was later renamed to _World Wide Web_ during its implementation in 1990.
-Built over the existing TCP and IP protocols, it consisted of 4 building blocks (HTML, HTTP, a web browser and a server).
-These four building blocks were completed by the end of 1990, and the first servers were already running outside of CERN by early 1991.
+Communication on the internet is done by client and server communication.
+The client is usually the browser and servers are usually computers.
+Communication is done by what is called request and response.
+A client will send an HTTP request to the web.
+The server recieves the request and returns an http response.

-- **Web Browsers**: A web browser, or simply "browser," is an application used to access and view websites.
-The primary function of a web browser is to render HTML, the code used to design or "mark up" webpages.
-Each time a browser loads a web page, it processes the HTML, which may include text, links, and references to images and other items, such as cascading style sheets and JavaScript functions.
-The browser processes these items, then renders them in the browser window.
+- **Web Browsers**: A web browser is an application that is used to access information on the internet such as websites.
+When a user makes a request for a webpage the browser will then render the HTML to the browser window.
+The HTML that is rendered to the screen can include links, images, and text.
+Other languages that are read and rendered by the browse are CSS (Cascading Style Sheets ) and Javascript.

 #### sources: